u-gohil/Food-Prep-App/README.md

 ### 💭Future Improvements

-- Change date to a date picker,
+- Change date to a date picker
 - Add a new field for ingredients
 - Change meal type to a drop down menu